bwogit/CI_PP1_OCMII/README.md

 - Favicon<span>.</span>io

 ## Features
-The page consists of four pages and eleven features
+The page consists of four pages and twelve features

 ### Logo and Navigation Bar

-- Present on all four pages
+- Present on all main pages (except 404)
 - It simplifies the navigation
 - The user knows which pages they are on by looking at the navigation bar.
 - The navbar is fully responsive ans switches to a hamburger menu.